A great ride today with the brothers!

 We are a two-fold brotherhood.
 Brothers first as masons, and then furthermore as Ruffians.
 You must be at least an Entered Apprentice (1st Degree) mason to prospect with the club and no member will be patched without being a Master Mason (3rd Degree).
 We consider the club as family and because of this, we do not accept all applicants.
 The prospect period is intended to make sure that you a good fit into our family.

-Vice President: Twist
+Vice President: Popeye

 San Diego County California

-Vice President: Prospect
+Vice President: Ledge

-Sergeant at Arms: Prospect
+Sergeant at Arms: Rooster

 These two-sided multi-colored challenge coins are a great way to support the club and carry a little piece of awesome with you wherever you go!
 For a donation of $20, we’ll send you one of these beauties!